 To calculate the asset charge, the net asset base is multiplied by the weighted average cost of capital (WACC).
 The asset charge calculation is performed each month so that fluctuations in the net asset base can also be taken into account during the year.

 All of our divisions use a standard calculation for the net asset base.
 The key components of operating assets are intangible assets, including goodwill, property, plant and equipment and net working capital.
 Operating provisions and operating liabilities are subtracted from operating assets.

 • Property, plant and equipment

-• Trade receivables (part of net working capital)
+• Trade receivables (included in net working capital)

-• Trade payables (part of net working capital)
+• Trade payables (included in net working capital)